 LEAVO: comparing the clinical and cost effectiveness of intravitreal therapy with ranibizumab (Lucentis) vs aflibercept (Eylea) vs bevacizumab (Avastin) for Macular Oedema due to Central Retinal Vein Occlusion

-The study is the largest study by site to date in UK Ophthalmology and has enrolled 463 patients at 44 sites across England, Wales, Scotland and Northern Ireland over 2 years.
-Sponsored by Moorfields Eye Hospital, the study results will play a key role in determining the delivery of patient care for macular oedema due to central retinal vein occlusion in the UK over the next 5 to 10 years.
+This study is the largest interventional study by site to date on the Ophthalmology Specialty portfolio, recruiting 463 participants at 44 sites across England, Wales, Scotland and Northern Ireland over two years.
+Sponsored by Moorfields Eye Hospital, the study results will play a key role in determining the delivery of patient care for macular oedema due to central retinal vein occlusion in the UK over the next five to ten years.

 SOMNUS: effect of ocular disease on sleep and circadian rhythm

-The multi-centre study has been active for over seven years and successfully met its recruitment target of 3200 in 2018.
+This multi-centre study has been active for over seven years and successfully met its initial recruitment target of 3,200 in 2018.
 Funded by a Wellcome grant, this is the first study to collect both qualitative and quantitative data on the impact of eye diseases on sleep and circadian rhythms in collaboration with 11 sites across the Thames Valley, South coast, London and Wales.
 Without funding from the CRN this study would not have recruited so effectively.

 United Kingdom Inherited Retinal Degeneration Consortium